Contains the active ingredient omeprazole

 What APO-Omeprazole Capsules looks like

-APO-OMEPRAZOLE is an opaque yellow cap and body capsule containing off-white to cream-white spherical pellets.
+APO-OMEPRAZOLE has an opaque yellow cap and body No. 2 hard gelatin capsule containing

 Each bottle or carton (in blisters) contains 30 capsules.

-Each tablet contains 20mg of omeprazole as the active ingredient.
+Each capsule contains 20 mg of omeprazole as the active ingredient.

 It also contains the following inactive ingredients: